nielstron/pysyncthru/README.md

 For this case, have a look at the language support issue template for a detailed how-to on adding support for your printer or open a general issue.

-Current supported languages are: English, Russian, German, French
+Current supported languages are: English, Russian, German, French, Italian